machinectl — Control the systemd machine manager

 Note that this command does not implicitly start or power off the containers that are being operated on.

-If this is desired, combine the command with the --now
+If this is desired, combine the command with the --now switch.

-…¶Power off one or more containers.
-This will trigger a reboot by sending SIGRTMIN+4 to the container's init process, which causes systemd-compatible init systems to shut down cleanly.
+NAME…¶Power off one or more containers.
+This will trigger a shutdown by sending SIGRTMIN+4 to the container's init process, which causes systemd-compatible init systems to shut down cleanly.
 Use stop as alias for poweroff.
 This operation does not work on containers that do not run a systemd(1)-compatible init system, such as sysvinit.
 Use terminate (see below) to immediately terminate a container or VM, without cleanly shutting it down.

-…¶Reboot one or more containers.
+NAME…¶Reboot one or more containers.
 This will trigger a reboot by sending SIGINT to the container's init process, which is roughly equivalent to pressing Ctrl+Alt+Del on a non-containerized system, and is compatible with containers running any system manager.

-…¶Immediately terminates a virtual machine or container, without cleanly shutting it down.
+NAME…¶Immediately terminates a virtual machine or container, without cleanly shutting it down.
 This kills all processes of the virtual machine or container and deallocates all resources attached to that instance.
 Use poweroff to issue a clean shutdown request.

-…¶Send a signal to one or more processes of the
+NAME…¶Send a signal to one or more processes of the

 virtual machine or container.
 This means processes as seen by